storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 Advantages of cold room system of storage

-1. They are very efficient and can keep the products in good condition for a long time if there is power supply.
+1. They are very efficient and can keep the products in good condition for a long time if there is a power supply.

 Disadvantages of cold room and refrigerator storage systems